Project: Chime

 I then constructed a base to hold the windchimes and electromagnet.
 I wanted it to have a clean, natural aesthetic and chose wood as the main material, which I stained with a light finish.

-Power management became a significant hurdle, as I discovered my conductive fabric sensor required a ground connection, preventing me from using the battery-powered portability I had initially envisioned.
-The conductive fabric proved less reliable than my initial aluminum foil proof-of-concept, requiring careful calibration of trigger sensitivity levels to achieve optimal performance.
+Power management became a significant hurdle, as I discovered that my conductive fabric sensor required a ground connection, which prevented me from utilizing the battery power I had initially intended.
+The conductive fabric was also less reliable than my initial aluminum foil proof-of-concept, requiring calibration of trigger sensitivity levels to achieve optimal performance.

 Additionally, I had to navigate the interpersonal challenge of motivating my class partner to invest the necessary time and effort.
 Despite these obstacles, the project taught me lessons about physical computing, the importance of early prototyping, and the power of the maker community’s collaborative spirit in problem-solving and knowledge sharing.